frohro/pico-ice-arduino-pico-cram/README.md

 - A pico-ice or pico2-ice board connected via USB

 ## Quick Start
-1. Select your board by choosing the appropriate PlatformIO environment (`env:pico` or `env:pico2`).
+1. Select your board by choosing the appropriate PlatformIO environment:
+   - For pico-ice: Select `env:pico`
+   - For pico2-ice: Select `env:pico2`
 2. Place your bitstreams in the project root as binary files:
    - `traffic_light_controller.bin` (provided)
    - `blank_design.bin` (provided)